 4) when using antibiotics;

-5) the primary seam cannot be applied.
+5) the primary suture cannot be applied.

 1) development of acidosis;

-2) increase in the number of hydrogen ions;
+2) increasing the number of hydrogen ions;

-3) increase in the amount of potassium ions;
+3) increasing the number of potassium ions;

-4) increased vascular permeability;
+4) increasing vascular permeability;

 5) development of alkalosis.

-2) the timing of the operation;
+2) timing of the operation;

 3) the number of previous dressings;